Anna Chiappe

-Anna Chiappe Iacomini (born Anna Chiappa; July 26, 1898, Lucca, Italy - June 16, 1990) was an Italian-born woman who was the wife and chronicler of José Carlos Mariátegui.
+Anna Chiappe Iacomini (born Anna Chiappa; 26 July 1898, Lucca, Italy - 16 June 1990) was an Italian-born woman who was the wife and chronicler of José Carlos Mariátegui.

 Life

-Born in Italy, Iacomini was the daughter of Iacopa Iacomini and Domenico Chiappe, a coffee merchant who traveled frequently to Brazil.
+Born in Italy, Iacomini was the daughter of Iacopa Iacomini and Domenico Chiappa, a coffee merchant who traveled frequently to Brazil.
 Iacomini spent her early years in Lucca and Siena.
 When she was 12 years old, her mother died.
 She moved to Florence for high school, but when she was 16, her father died, leading an uncle to provide for her.

-Iacomini married José Carlos Mariátegui.
+Chiappa married the Peruvian journalist and intellectual José Carlos Mariátegui.
 The couple first lived in Rome where their first child, Sandro Mariátegui Chiappe, was born in 1921.
-On February 11, 1923, the family departed from Antwerp on the "Negada" steamer, arriving at Callao in Peru on March 17, 1923.
+On 11 February 1923 the family departed from Antwerp on the "Negada" steamer, arriving at Callao in Peru on 17 March 1923.